OctopusDeploy/docs/docs/guides/azure-deployments/creating-an-azure-account/creating-an-azure-service-principal-account.md

 Using option 2, the Azure portal will allow you to select the expiry time when creating the key.
 :::

-## Step 2: Allow Octopus to authenticate with Azure using a Service Principal {#CreatinganAzureServicePrincipalAccount-authenticate-with-service-principalStep2:AllowOctopustoauthenticatewithAzureusingaServicePrincipal}
+## Step 2: Allow Octopus to Authenticate with Azure using a Service Principal {#CreatinganAzureServicePrincipalAccount-authenticate-with-service-principalStep2:AllowOctopustoauthenticatewithAzureusingaServicePrincipal}

 !partial <add>

-## Creating a new Service Principal Credential {#CreatingAnAzureServicePrincipalCredential}
+## Creating a New Service Principal Credential {#CreatingAnAzureServicePrincipalCredential}

 If you need to create a new **Service Principal Credential**, this can also be done either via PowerShell or the Azure Portal.

-### Step 1: Creating a new AAD Service Principal Credential
+### Step 1: Creating a New AAD Service Principal Credential

 #### Option 1: Use PowerShell {#CreatinganAzureServicePrincipalCredential-Option1:UsePowerShell}
 The following PowerShell script will create an additional credential under the existing AAD application